-Our financial assets are comprised of cash and cash equivalents, accounts receivable, due from related parties, due from Employee Trust, and long-term deposits.
+Our financial assets are comprised of cash and cash equivalents, accounts receivable, and long-term deposits.
 On initial recognition, we classify these financial assets as measured at amortized cost, when both of the following conditions are met:

 - it is held within a business model whose objective is to hold assets to collect contractual cash flows; and - its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.